knative/docs/docs/eventing/brokers/broker-types/mt-channel-based-broker/README.md

 # Multi-tenant channel based Broker

-The Multi-tenant channel based Broker (MTChannelBasedBroker) uses [Channels](../../../channels) for event routing.
+The Multi-tenant Channel based Broker (MTChannelBasedBroker) uses [Channels](../../../channels) for event routing.
 It is shipped by default with Knative Eventing.
-Users should prefer native Broker implementations (like [Knative Broker for Apache Kafka](../kafka-broker/README.md) or [RabbitMQ Broker](../rabbitmq-broker/README.md)) over the MTChannelBasedBroker and channel combination because it is usually more efficient as they reduce network hops for example.
+Users should prefer native Broker implementations (like [Knative Broker for Apache Kafka](../kafka-broker/README.md) or [RabbitMQ Broker](../rabbitmq-broker/README.md)) over the MTChannelBasedBroker and Channel combination because it is usually more efficient as they reduce network hops for example.
 ## Prerequisites

 * You have Knative Eventing installed.